We may earn money or products from the companies mentioned in this post.

 I have been making this recipe for Baked Beans for many, many years.
 It was a recipe my Grandma gave me when I was a newlywed, way back in the 70’s!
 My Grandma had torn the page out of a McCall’s Magazine.
-She reassured me that no one saw her tear it out of the magazine, while she was sitting in the waiting room at the Doctor’s Office..
+She reassured me that no one saw her tear it out of the magazine, while she was sitting in the waiting room at the Doctor’s Office.

-I can almost see her…quietly and slowly ripping the page out of the magazine.
+I can almost see my Grandma quietly and slowly ripping the page out of the magazine.
 Looking around to make sure no one was watching her, trying not to make any noise, folding the paper in half and quickly putting it in her big purse with the silver clasp.
 I mean really?
 Who hasn’t ripped a recipe out of a magazine at the Doctor or Dentist office from time to time?
 A practice I’ve been known to do myself!

 Stamp of Approval